-In 2020 OISF actively offered depository receipts in Austria, Canada, France, Ireland, Italy, Spain, Sweden and the UK.
+In 2021 the Share Foundation actively offered depository receipts in Austria, France, Italy, Spain and Sweden, and in Ireland and the United Kingdom until 2 June 2021.

 Accounting policies

 General information

 The financial statements have been prepared in accordance with the statutory provisions of Part 9, Book 2, of the Netherlands Civil Code and the Guidelines for Annual Reporting in the Netherlands as issued by the Dutch Accounting Standards Board.
 Assets and liabilities are stated at historical cost, unless stated otherwise.